It takes just a handful of ingredients to make these extra moist raisin muffins.

 Whip up a batch of these mouthwatering recipes in just 30 minutes.
 The raisins add a burst of sweetness to each mouthful.
 Serve warm with a cuppa.
 This recipe uses caster sugar, but this could be easily swapped for brown sugar instead for an extra deeper flavour.

 - 300g (10½ oz) self-raising flour

 - 60ml (4tbsp) sunflower oil

 - 1tsp vanilla extract

-- 100g (3½ oz) luxury mixed dried fruit (such as blueberries, cherries and cranberries)
+- 100g (3½ oz) raisins or luxury mixed dried fruit (such as blueberries, cherries and cranberries)